 This menu-item acts on all selected items on the current diagram.
-It resets all sizes of all artifacts to its "preferred# size, i.e. the minimum size for which all text fits inside.
+It resets all sizes of all artifacts to its "preferred" size, i.e. the minimum size for which all text fits inside.

 9.7.6.
-Toggle Auto Resizing (to be written)
+Toggle Auto Resizing

-This menu-item is a checkbox ...
+This menu-item is a checkbox that currently does not do anything.